 If I mention this obvious fact to the stereotypical ego-driven business owner, their reaction is a scrunched-up facial expression.
-“That’s only because customers don’t know how much better we are than the competition”, they’ll say.
+“That’s because customers don’t know how we’re better than the competition”, they’ll say.
 “If we could get the word out – better marketing, sales, etc. – we’d be top dog.”

 On the second point, they’re right.
 Better marketing and lead generation will increase market share.
-But a reality many CEOs or CMOs can’t bring themselves to admit is that, sometimes, customers are just happy buying from elsewhere.
+But a reality many business owners can’t bring themselves to admit is that, sometimes, customers are content to buy from someone other than you.

-Perhaps it’s that, regardless of industry, most businesses today do a pretty good job of serving their customers.
+Today’s reality is, no matter the industry, most businesses do a pretty good job of serving their customers.
 Yes, some do it better than others.
-But if there was some kind of “customer satisfaction threshold” for the competitors selling in your market space, most of them would pass the minimum level.
+But if there was some kind of “customer satisfaction threshold” for your competitors, most of them would pass the minimum level.

 Every business is upping their game – they have no other choice.
-Apart from the occasional outlier, businesses have had to improve the presentation of what they sell and how they sell it in order to stay in business.
-Perhaps that manifests itself in creating an improved product or service, delivering more effective marketing, providing a better buying experience, or all of the above.
+Ignoring the occasional outlier, businesses have had to improve the presentation of what and how they sell, in order to stay in business.
+That may manifest itself in creating an improved product, delivering more effective marketing, providing a better buying experience, or all of the above.
 No matter what it is, that threshold level continues to move upward.

 Every Business Looking To Deliver A Better Customer Experience